Mastering Behavior Change: Strategies for High-Achievers

 So how do you hack behavior change?

 Clearly, information alone is not enough.
-The step from reading a blog post to implementation can ressemble leaping the Grand Canyon.
+The step from reading a blog post to implementation can resemble leaping the Grand Canyon.
 Impossible.
 Unthinkable.
 Not even arising in your mind.
 Yet, as brain coach Jim Kwik says, “Knowledge is not power, it’s potential power.
 Acting on knowledge is power.”

 In his new book, Limitless, he outlines a model for becoming, well, limitless—such an enticing goal!
 It takes mindset—believing it is possible, motivation—having a good reason, and methods.